zhounapeuw/NAPE_imaging_postprocess/docs/_build/html/_sources/NAPE_Head.rst.txt

 ..
 Title is above = signs and length of = should be longer than the title. '=' is heading size 3, and we can use other special characters for different heading sizes, which can be referred in the cheat sheet.

-Welcome to NAPE Center Calcium Imaging Analysis Documentation Site!
+Welcome to NAPE Center Imaging Postprocessing Analysis Documentation Site!
 ===========================================================================

 ..
 Home Page Description

 Welcome to the University of Washington Center for Neurobiology of Addiction, Pain, and Emotion (NAPE) 2-photon calcium imaging analysis documentation website.
 Here we provide comprehensive documentation and guidelines for using the preprocessing and analysis tools for deep brain, GRIN-lens 2-photon calcium imaging.

-Custom code and documentation were written by Zhe Charles Zhou and Tanish Kapur.
+Documentation was written by Zhe Charles Zhou.

 ___________________________________________________________________________